This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 1975-D Penny Value

 Like their Philadelphia Mint counterparts, the 1975-D Lincoln penny is also worth more than its face value — even in worn condition.
-And, yes, these, too, are worth about 2 cents each as found in loose change.
+And, yes, these, too, are worth about 2 to 3 cents each as found in loose change.

 It should be noted that while about a billion fewer 1975-D pennies were made versus 1975 no Philly pennies, these Denver-minted coins with their “D” mintmark under the date are still extremely common.
 The coin saw a total mintage of 4,505,275,300 pieces.